Leo Tolstoy

 Every delusion is a poison, which is why there cannot be such things as harmless delusions, not to speak of beautiful and sacrosanct delusions.

 What do I need such consolations for, above which always hangs Damocles’ sword of disappointment?
 Only truth is safe.
 Only truth is steadfast, only truth can be relied on.
-It alone is a source of true consolation; it alone is an indestructible diamond.
+It alone is a source of true consolation; it alone is adamantine.
 To free a human being from falsehood is not to take something away, but to give.
 The knowledge that falsehood is false is the truth.
 Delusion is always harmful.
 Sooner or later it will backfire on the one who clings to it.

 — Schopenhauer